wanghaisheng/responsive-landing-page-starter/content/blog/en/deploying-pythonanywhere-with-the-messages-api.md

 python --version
 ```

+If your version output is Python 2.
+Please update any commands you run with `python3`.

 ## Adding a Requirements.txt File

 A `requirements.txt` which contains all the python packages is required to install the application on PythonAnywhere.
 Here is our `requirements.txt`